leapwork/TeamCity/README.md

 # Leapwork Integration
-This is Leapwork plugin for Teamcity
+This is Leapwork plugin for TeamCity

 # More Details
-Leapwork’s visual, no-code automation platform makes it easy for business and IT users to automate repetitive processes, so enterprises can adopt and scale automation faster.
-You can easily configure integration directly in Teamcity enjoying UI friendly configuration page with easy connection and test suites selection.
+Leapwork’s completely visual, no-code automation platform makes it easy for business and IT users to automate repetitive processes, so enterprises can adopt and scale automation faster.
+For rapid results, at lower cost, and requiring fewer specialist resources than traditional automation approaches.
+You can easily configure integration directly in TeamCity enjoying UI friendly configuration page.

 # Features:
  - Setup and test Leapwork connection in few clicks
- - Run automated tests in your Teamcity build tasks
+ - Run automation flows in your TeamCity build tasks
- - Automatically receive test results
+ - Automatically receive results
- - Build status based tests results
+ - Build status based results
  - Write tests trace to build output log
  - Smart UI